Skip to content

 Launch a policy paper aimed at transitional justice, social justice and atrocity prevention stakeholders.

-In early 2024, GIJTR will publish a policy paper aimed at a multidisciplinary group of stakeholders including policy-makers and practitioners such as members of PFPAD and the JAPER and CAPREE committees, working in the fields of social justice, transitional justice, human rights and atrocity prevention.
+In 2024, GIJTR will publish a policy paper aimed at a multidisciplinary group of stakeholders including policy-makers and practitioners such as members of PFPAD and the JAPER and CAPREE committees, working in the fields of social justice, transitional justice, human rights and atrocity prevention.
 It is anticipated that the policy paper will serve as an advocacy tool as well as raise awareness about the state of racism globally.

 Global Roundtable